Back to Silas S. Brown's home page

 Anemone is a Python 3 script to put together a DAISY digital talking book, from HTML text, MP3 audio recordings and time index data.

 Anemone produces DAISY 2.02 files by default, or DAISY 3 (i.e. ANSI/NISO Z39.86) if an option is set.
-It currently can produce one of two different types of digital talking book:
+It can produce four different types of digital talking book:

 1. Full audio with basic Navigation Control Centre only: this requires a list of MP3 or WAV files for the audio, one per section, and the title of each section can be placed either in a separate text file or in the filename of the audio file.